DaisyParry/organise-spice-cupboard-/testing.md

 The project cycle tends to require that work packages are assessed at the following stages:

-* Data Ingress - To decide which envrioenmt the data is to be stored in
+* Data ingress - To decide which envrioenmt the data is to be stored in
 * Data and outputs egress - To decide if the data and resulatant outputs of the project are safe to remove from the secure environment

 ### Classification takes place in the Data Assessment App, in the safe haven model, there are three actors who must assess the project for a tier to be assighned: